-Joe Thomas' 11-Year Snap Streak Broken, Ruled out with Triceps Injury
+Joe Thomas' 11-Year Snap Streak Broken, Reportedly Suffered Torn Triceps

-Cleveland Browns offensive lineman Joe Thomas suffered a triceps injury in Sunday's game against the Tennessee Titans, the team announced.
+Cleveland Browns offensive lineman Joe Thomas suffered a possibly serious triceps injury in Sunday's game against the Tennessee Titans.
+According to Ian Rapoport of the NFL Network, the Browns fear it's a triceps tear, which would lead to season-ending surgery.
+Thomas will have an MRI tomorrow, per Rapoport.

+A source told ESPN's Josina Anderson, "Expecting the worst.
+Won't know for sure until MRI is done."

 The injury ends Thomas' streak of playing 10,363 consecutive snaps on offense: